-DATE 3/22/14 1.
-ACADEMIC UNIT: School of f Internation nal Letters and Culture es 2.
-COURSE PROPOSED: SLC (prefix) 361 (number) Roman Religion (title) (semester hours) 3.
-CONTACT PERSON: Name: Al mira Poudr ier Phone: 602-738-5784 Mail Code : 0202 E-Mail: almira. poudrier@asu.edu 4.
-ELIGIBILITY: New courses m course number.
-For the rules 0739. ust be appro governing a oved by the pproval of o Tempe Campus Curricu mnibus courses, contac lum Subcommittee and must have a regit the General Studies Program Office at ular 965- AREA(S) PROPOSED COURSE WILL SERVE.
-A single cours area.
-A course may satisfy a core area requirement and more may not satisfy requirements in two core areas simultaneously consent, an approved General Studies course may be counted program of study.
-(Please submit one designation per proper nd more than one aware ineously, even if approviounted toward both the eness area requirements concurrently, build for those areas.
-With departmental ut Core Areas Awareness Areas Literacy and Critical Inquiry-L Mathematical Studies-MA ☐ Humanities, Fine Arts and Des Social and Behavioral Science Natural Sciences-SQ ☐ Science CS □ sign-HU ⊠ Global Awareness-G Historical Awareness- Cultural Diversity in th 6.
-DOCUMENTATION REQUIRE (1) Course Description (2) Course Syllabus (3) Criteria Checklist for the a (4) Table of Contents from the rea sed, if availa able 7.
-In the space provided below (or on a separate sheet), please also provide a description of how the course is being proposed. a description of how the course mee its CROSS-LISTED COURSES: □No ⊠ Yes; P lease identify courses: LAT 361/REL 361 Is this amultisection course?: □No X Yes; Is it governed by a comm on syllabus? yes Robert J. Cutter Chair/Director (Print or Type) Chair/Director (Signature) Date: 3/51/14
+DATE 9/6/2012 1.
+ACADEMIC UNIT: School of f Internatio nal Letters and Culture \$ 2.
+COURSE PROPOSED: SLC (prefix ) 394 (number) Roman Religion (title) (semester hours) 3.
+CONTACT PERSON: Name: Al mira Poud rier Phone: 602-738-5784 Mail Code : 0202 E-Mail: almira. ooudrier@asu.edu 4.
+ELIGIBILITY: New courses must be approved by the Tempe Campus Curriculum Subcommittee and must have a regula course number.
+For the rules governing approval of omnibus courses, contact the General Studies Program Office at 96: 0739.
+5. AREA(S) PROPOSED COURSE WILL SERVE.
+A single course may be proposed for more than one core or awarea.
+A course may satisfy a core area requirement and more than one awareness area requirements concurrer may not satisfy requirements in two core areas simultaneously, even if approved for those areas.
+With departments on approved General Studies course may be counted toward both the General Studies requirement and program of study.
+(Please submit one designation per proposal) Core Areas Awareness Areas : Literacy and Critical Inquiry- Mathematical Studies-MA [ Humanities, Fine Arts and D Social and Behavioral Scien Natural Sciences-SQ [ ☐ CS ☐ esign-HU ☒ l Global Awareness-G Historical Awareness- Cultural Diversity in th 6 DOCUMENTATION REQUIRED.
+(1) Course Description (2) Course Syllabus (3) Criteria Checklist for the area (4) Table of Contents from the textbook used, if available 7.
+In the space provided below (or on a separate sheet), please also provide a description of how the course meets the specific criteria in the area for which the course is being proposed.
+CROSS-LISTED COURSES S: No ⊠ Yes; Please identify courses: LAT 394/HST 394 Is this amultisection course? ?: ⊠ Yes; ls it governed by a comm on syllabus? yes 9 Robert Jo Chair/Director (Print or ter Chair/Director (Signature) Date: 9/10/12